Logo

 Accommodation: Mostly good-standard, comfortable hotels and lodges.

-Walking difficulty: Mostly easy, with a couple of moderate effort walks throughout the tour on a mixture of trails and roadside birding.
+Walking difficulty: Mostly easy, with a couple of moderate effort walks throughout the tour, particularly so for “Cali” Antpitta, on a mixture of trails and roadside birding.

 Tour cost includes: All accommodation, main meals, drinking water, internal flights (as stated in itinerary), overland transport, tips to local drivers and guides, travel permits, entrance fees, and guide fees.